-The University of Pennsylvania's policies for Postdoctoral Trainees (PDTs) can be found on the Vice Provost for Research webpage here.
+Please reivew the University of Pennsylvania's policies for Postdoctoral Trainees (PDTs), as established by the Vice Provost for Research.

 New PDTs will receive information via emails generated by Workday, Penn's human resources and financial processes platform.
 These emails will provide on-boarding instructions, including instructions on how to make an appointment at Onboard@Penn, which will facilitate the process of payroll form completion.